Skip to main content

 2. Fix inconsistencies

 If components do not render correctly, ask Lovable to fix them and update the schema at the same time.
-Republish to push the fix to connected projects.
+Re-release to push the fix to connected projects.

 3. Add detail

 Request additional component documentation, token definitions, or usage patterns as needed.
-Each publish bumps the version and notifies connected projects of an available update.
+Each release bumps the version and notifies connected projects of an available update.

 .lovable folder structure

-Lovable generates this automatically when you publish.
+Lovable generates this automatically when you release.
 In the design system project:

 .lovable/